-While LISA is designed and built, ground-based interferometers will continue to improve in sensitivity.
+Ground-based interferometers will continue to improve in sensitivity.

 Higher sensitivity will

 - Increase number of events (by detecting them to greater distances) - Allow detection of "quieter" events that produce intrinsically weaker signals - More precisely measure the waveform signals: Better measurements of interesting quantities like black hole spin.
 More stringent tests of whether the signals agree with GR predictions.